Omar-26/GPS_Tracking_System/README.md

 ## Contributing

 Contributions to the GPS Distance Tracking System project are welcome.
-To contribute, follow these steps:
+To contribute, follow these instructions:

 1. Fork the repository.

-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for the feature or bug fix you want to add.

-3. Make your changes and commit them with a detailed description.
+3. Make your changes and commit them with a detailed description of what you did.

-4. Push to the branch and create a pull request on GitHub.
+4. Push the changes to the branch and create a pull request on GitHub.

 ## License